kumori-systems/kaze-core/templates/component/demofe/README.rst

 Additional notes
 ----------------

 Most configuration files keep on being based on json or yaml.
-There is a new format making its way through the open source community: `toml <https://github.com/toml-lang/toml>`_.
-We should explore every opportunity to adopt it, as it holds clear advantages for readability, and it is well supported.